readytensor/rt_regression_random_forest_sklearn/README.md

   - **`prediction/`**: Scripts for the Random Forest regressor model implemented using **Scikit-Learn** library.
   - **`hyperparameter_tuning/`**: for hyperparameter-tuning (HPT) functionality implemented using **Scikit-Optimize** for the model.
   - **`xai/`**: for explainable AI functionality implemented using **Shap** library.
 This provides local explanations for predictions.
   - **`serve.py`**: This script is used to serve the model as a REST API using **FastAPI**.
 It loads the artifacts and creates a FastAPI server to serve the model.
-It provides 3 endpoints: `/ping`, `/infer`, and `/explain`.
-The `/ping` endpoint is used to check if the server is running.
-The `/infer` endpoint is used to make predictions.
-The `/explain` endpoint is used to get local explanations for the predictions.
+The endpoint `/ping` is provided to perform a health check on the service.
+To get online predictions, the endpoint `/infer` is available.
+    - The service also provides an endpoint `/explain` to get local explanations for the predictions.
   - **`serve_utils.py`**: This script contains utility functions used by the `serve.py` script.
   - **`logger.py`**: This script contains the logger configuration using **logging** module.
   - **`train.py`**: This script is used to train the model.
 It loads the data, preprocesses it, trains the model, and saves the artifacts in the path `./model_inputs_outputs/model/artifacts/`.
-It also saves a SHAP explainer object in the path `./model/artifacts/`.
-When the train task is run with a flag to perform hyperparameter tuning, it also saves the hyperparameter tuning results in the path `./model_inputs_outputs/outputs/hpt_outputs/`.
+When the train task is run with a `-t` flag to perform hyperparameter tuning, it also saves the hyperparameter tuning results in the path `./model_inputs_outputs/outputs/hpt_outputs/`.
   - **`predict.py`**: This script is used to run batch predictions using the trained model.
 It loads the artifacts and creates and saves the predictions in a file called `predictions.csv` in the path `./model_inputs_outputs/outputs/predictions/`.
   - **`utils.py`**: This script contains utility functions used by the other scripts.
 - **`tests/`**: This directory contains all the tests for the project and associated resources and results.